 Meaning: The Hanged Man represents knowing sacrifice, when we realize we must accept a short-term difficulty for a long-term gain.
 The Hanged Man archetype is the twelfth encounter for the Fool, showing us the importance of devotion, surrender, and sacrifice as ways forward that are just as powerful as the willfulness of the Chariot lesson.
-Symbolism: A skeletal man hangs upside down, but appears relaxed and calm.
-He knows he must wait and learn by being patient, as well as by changing his perspective, which is what happens when you view the world from a reversed position.
+Symbolism: A young man hangs upside down, but appears relaxed and calm.
+He knows he must wait and learn by being patient, as well as by changing his perspective, which is what happens when viewing the world from a reversed position.
 The light around his head symbolizes the insight and wisdom he gains from his changed viewpoint.
 Upright: knowing sacrifice, change in perspective, and patience Reversed: helplessness, impatience, confusion, and selfishness Death (XIII)

 Meaning: Death represents endings in the cycle of life, and the power of regeneration.
-Death, as an archetype, is the thirteenth encounter for the Fool.
-This card reminds us that life is finite, which helps us appreciate how well, or poorly, we are doing in our pursuit of life experience and soul growth.
+Death, as an archetype, is the thirteenth encounter for the Fool, reminding us that life is finite, which helps us appreciate how well or poorly we are doing in our pursuit of life experience and soul growth.
 Symbolism: The skeletal figure of death rides across the land collecting souls.
-No one escapes his visit, as exhibited by the figures of royalty, the priesthood, a common maiden, and child.
+No one escapes his visit, as shown by a member of the royalty, a priest, a maiden, and a child.
+His flag has a symbol that is the shape of a rose, representing his role in the cycle of life, also depicted by the rising/setting sun in the background.
 Death's arrival is always assured, and rarely welcomed.
 Upright: death/rebirth, transformation, inevitability, and cycles Reversed: arrogance, depression, hopelessness, and severe grief Temperance (XIV)

-Meaning: Temperance represents balance and equilibrium that has the chance to develop with greater life experience.
-Temperance, as an archetype, is the fourteenth encounter for the Fool, indicating that we need to step back, from time to time, and assess where we are to determine if we are in or out of balance.
-Symbolism: A skeletal angel pours water down from one urn into another, which symbolizes the flow of divine energy to the earth.
-The figure is not rushing, knowing that all will transpire as it must.
+Meaning: Temperance represents balance and equilibrium that has the chance to develop with greater and greater life experience.
+Temperance, as an archetype, is the fourteenth encounter for the Fool, indicating that we all need to step back, from time to time, and assess where we are so can determine if we are in or out of balance.
+Symbolism: An angel pours water down from one cup into another and up from the bottom cup to the top cup, which symbolizes the flow of life down to earth and up to heaven.
+One foot is in the water and one on the land, indicating the connection between emotions/imagination/spirit and the physical/practical/limited world.
+The Sun rising in the background and star-like light behind his head both represent truth and wisdom.
 Upright: calm, health, well-being, balance, common ground, and harmonious action Reversed: imbalance, disruption, anxiety, frustration, and pettiness The Devil (XV)

-Meaning: The Devil represents consequences we face as our choices become more significant the farther into life we travel.
+Meaning: The Devil represents consequences we face as our choices become more and more significant the farther into life we travel.
 The Devil archetype is the fifteenth encounter for the Fool, teaching us that we are responsible for our lives and our choices.
 If we make selfish choices that harm others, we will not enjoy the outcomes.
-Symbolism: Lucifer Morningstar, the Fallen One, presides over skeletal souls that made poor choices.
+Symbolism: Lucifer Morningstar, the Fallen One, watches human souls make choices that slowly change them into demons.
+The chains around their necks are loose enough to slip over their heads, easily done with their hands free, but they make no effort to escape.
 The reversed pentagram shows the victory of matter over spirit, which is the improper order of the soul's development.
-Upright: self-interest, temptation, consequences, and choice.
-Reversed: unwise choices, lust, wanton abandon, and manipulation
+Upright: self-interest, temptation, consequences, and choice Reversed: unwise choices, lust, wanton abandon, and manipulation The Tower (XVI)